 Bellevue College Credit Piano Lessons (Fall, Winter, Spring Quarters)

 Beginner Lessons: (Ages 5 and up): 30 minute weekly private lessons covering piano and music theory.
 New beginners through level 4.
 Fall & Spring Recitals every year.
-Lessons can be online, in Bellevue studio, or in combination.
+Lessons can be online and/or in the Bellevue teaching studio.

 Intermediate Piano Lessons: (Levels 5-8): 40 or 50 minute weekly

 private lessons covering piano and music theory, Five convocations/recitals per year.
-Lessons can be done online, in Bellevue studio, or in combination.
+Lessons can be done online and/or in the Bellevue teaching studio.

 Advanced Piano Lessons: (Levels 9-10+): 60 minute weekly private lessons covering piano, harmony, and music history.
 5 convocations/recitals per year.

-Lessons can be done online, in Bellevue studio, or a combination of both.
+Lessons can be done online and/or in the Bellevue teaching studio.

 10 weeks of private piano lessons per quarter for college credit, or just for personal enrichment.
 To receive college credit, Bellevue College students need to co-enroll with Bellevue College and with EPMS.
 Attendance and Jury and/or Recital performance required for grade, if signed up for college credit.
 Lessons are available online, in studio, or in combination.